Revolution and Microthin Belts

 GREATER GAINS FROM REVOLUTION BELT THAN OTHER EXTREME MEASURES

 Illustrative of the importance of a drive belt is an experiment performed at Basis Audio with two different turntables:

 |Platter Weight (lbs)

 |Platter Run-Out (in)

 ||± 0.0005||± 0.0015

 |Belt Thickness Precision (in)

 Turntable "A" has a 4.5x platter inertia advantage and a 3x platter roundness/centering advantage.
 The belts were of the standard Basis thickness of 0.015".
 The results of the test show turntable "B" to have a 2 to 1 advantage in speed stability over the otherwise superior turntable "A".
 The improvement in the drive belt far outweighed the 4.5x advantage of platter inertia and 3x advantage of roundness accuracy of turntable "A".
 The Revolution Belt redefines the limits for record player drive belt precision and the consequential speed stability of the belt driven turntable.

 BEYOND THE REVOLUTION BELT

-For us at Basis Audio the most immediately important finding was that the Ultrathin belt has no measurable affect, either positive or negative, on speed stability, even when playing highly modulated grooves.
-It was important to know that we do not have to tradeoff speed stability in order to gain the silence and clarity advantage of the Ultrathin Belt.
+For us at Basis Audio the most immediately important finding was that the Microthin belt has no measurable effect, either positive or negative, on speed stability, even when playing highly modulated grooves.
+It was important to know that we do not have to tradeoff speed stability in order to gain the silence and clarity advantage of the Microthin Belt.